Summa Navaratnam

 Sumanthiran Navaratnam (21 May 1925 – 19 October 2023), also known as Sumana Navaratnam or Summa Navaratnam, was a Sri Lankan track and field athlete, rugby union player, coach and business executive.
 He was regarded as one of the finest sportspeople from Sri Lanka.
 He was considered as the oldest living Sri Lankan athlete until his death.

 Personal life

 Sumanthiran Navaratnam was born on 21 May 1925 in Araly, British Ceylon.
 He was born as the fifth child in his family.
 His father S. S. Navaratnam was a civil servant.

 Navaratnam married Sri Lankan-born British-American best-selling author Rosemary Jansz and the couple had two daughters, Rosanne and Sharon.
 The couple later divorced and Rosemary moved to London with her daughters in 1960.
 He was later married to Romaine De Zilva and had two children, Kendall and Nadine.
 He had 2 grandchildren from Nadine and 2 from Kendall named Kiran and Nikhelle and Thiran and Tristan respectively.

 Death

-Navaratnam died on 19 October 2023, at age 98.
+Navaratnam died on 19 October 2023, at age of 98.
 His remains were laid at A. F. Raymond Parlour and his funeral was held at Borella cemetery.